Approximation Schemes for k-Subset Sum Ratio and k-way Number Partitioning Ratio: Introduction

 \paragraph*{Our contribution}

 In this paper, we present two FPTASs for $\kSSRshort$ achieving running times\footnote{$\widetilde{O}$ hides $\mathrm{polylog}(1/\varepsilon)$ factors.} of $O(n^{2k}/\varepsilon^{k-1})$ and $\widetilde{O}(n/{\varepsilon^{3k-1}})$, and an FPTAS for $\kPRshort$ running in time $O(n^{2k}/\varepsilon^{k-1})$.
-The latter represents a considerable improvement when compared to the FPTAS of~\cite{FD_NR}, which is the best known bound for $\kPRshort$, although it concerns a more general setting.
+The latter represents a considerable improvement when compared to the FPTAS of~\cite{FD_NR}, which is the best known bound for $\kPRshort$, although it concerns the more general setting of \emph{non-identical additive} valuations.
 Note that the largest-to-smallest ratio of sums is the only objective function considered in the literature that both admits an FPTAS and is of interest to the study of \emph{envy}.
 Our approach builds upon methods established for SSR~\cite{SSR_Nan,SSR_MP,SSR_Bri}, while introducing novel strategies to address the multi-subset setting and to comply with the partitioning constraint.

 We present our first FPTAS for $\kSSRshort$ in Section~\ref{sec:FPTAS_kSSR}; to the best of our knowledge, this is the first ever FPTAS for this problem.
-To this end, we define a restricted version of $\kSSRshort$, for which we present a pseudo-polynomial time algorithm.
+To this end, we define a restricted version of $\kSSRshort$ (analogous to that of Melissinos and Pagourtzis~\cite{SSR_MP} for SSR), for which we present a pseudo-polynomial time algorithm.
 Our approach relies on proving that the optimal solution of the restricted problem satisfies certain properties, while carefully handling edge cases involving large singleton sets.

-Concerning $\kPRshort$, the partitioning constraint renders the application of our techniques more involved; we overcome this in Section~\ref{sec:FPTAS_kPR} by identifying a \emph{perfect} restriction parameter that ensures the existence of a \emph{well-behaved} optimal solution.
-Interestingly, although this does not yield a pseudo-polynomial time algorithm for the respective restricted case, combining the aforementioned property with approximation techniques yields an FPTAS for $\kPRshort$.
+We then extend our first FPTAS to $\kPRshort$ in Section~\ref{sec:FPTAS_kPR}.
+The partitioning constraint renders the application of our techniques more involved; we overcome this by identifying a \emph{perfect} restriction parameter that ensures the existence of a \emph{well-behaved} optimal solution.
+Interestingly, although this does not yield a pseudo-polynomial time algorithm for the respective restricted case, combining the aforementioned property with standard approximation techniques yields an FPTAS for $\kPRshort$.